syrupy-project/syrupy/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, see: https://github.com/tophat/syrupy/security/advisories.
-If you do not receive a response within a few days, feel free to reach out to an admin on our discord server.
+To report a vulnerability, see: https://github.com/noahnu/syrupy/security/advisories.